 The calculator works for both a single person and a married couple filing a joint return.
 If you’re married and both of you are receiving Social Security, include both your own benefit and your spouse’s benefit and both your income and your spouse’s income.

 If you’re on Medicare, the Social Security Administration automatically deducts the Medicare premium from your Social Security benefits.
-You need to use the Social Security benefits before the Medicare premium deduction.
+You need to use the “gross” Social Security benefits before deducting the Medicare premium and it should be an annual number, not monthly.
 You can find this number on your Social Security benefit statement or your Form SSA-1099.

 Taxable Does Not Necessarily Mean Paying Taxes